workfloworchestrator/orchestrator-core/docs/architecture/application/scaling.md

 As you can see in the code above we are using Redis as broker.
 You can of course replace this by RabbitMQ or another broker of your choice.
 See the Celery documentation for more details.

-`"orchestrator.services.tasks" ` is the namespace in orchestartor-core where the Celery tasks can be found.
+`"orchestrator.services.tasks" ` is the namespace in orchestrator-core where the Celery tasks can be found.
 At the moment 4 tasks are defined:

 1. `tasks.new_task`: start a new task (delivered on the Task queue)